Colonia Bosque de Chapultepec I Sección in Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
 This historical marker is listed in these topic lists: Education • Man-Made Features • Roads & Vehicles.
 A significant historical month for this entry is October 1973.

 Location.
 19° 25.267′ N, 99° 10.792′ W. Marker is in Ciudad de México.
 It is in Colonia Bosque de Chapultepec I Sección.
-Marker is on Heroico Colegio Militar just west of Calzada Mahatma Gandhi, on the left when traveling west.
+It is on Heroico Colegio Militar just west of Calzada Mahatma Gandhi, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Ciudad de México 11100, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Chapultepec Hill (about 90 meters away, measured in a direct line); Monument to the Children Heroes of 1847 (about 90 meters away); Obelisk of the Children Heroes (about 90 meters away); Juan Escutia, Child Hero of Mexico (about 90 meters away); Site Museum of Chapultepec (about 120 meters away); Museum of Modern Art (about 120 meters away); The Altar of the Nation (about 120 meters away); Museum of National History (about 120 meters away).
+At least 8 other markers are within walking distance of this marker: Chapultepec Hill (about 90 meters away, measured in a direct line); Monument to the Children Heroes of 1847 (about 90 meters away); Obelisk of the Children Heroes (about 90 meters away); Juan Escutia, Child Hero of Mexico (about 90 meters away); Site Museum of Chapultepec (about 120 meters away); Museum of Modern Art (about 120 meters away); The Altar of the Nation (about 120 meters away); Museum of National History (about 120 meters away).
 Touch for a list and map of all markers in Ciudad de México.